 The department shall meet regularly for the consideration of matters concerning departmental policy, the appointment of new faculty, and departmental curricula.
-The department head shall call a faculty meeting within ten days of receipt of a petition for such a meeting signed by at least 25% of the regular departmental faculty.
+The department head shall call a faculty meeting within ten days of receipt of a petition for such a meeting signed by at least twenty-five percent of the regular departmental faculty.

 The regular faculty of the department shall determine the rights of attendance, participation, and voting of teaching professors, research assistant professors, academic professional and administrative staff, students, and others at departmental meetings.
 Only regular faculty, as defined by Board of Regents Policy: Faculty Tenure, can vote on promotion and tenure matters and the hiring of new regular faculty.
 Regular faculty on appointments in two departments have voting rights in each based on extent of activity within each department and by approval of both department heads.